MicrosoftDocs/sql-docs/azure-sql/database/azure-sql-python-quickstart.md

 ## Install the pyodbc driver

 To connect to Azure SQL Database using Python, install the `pyodbc` driver.
 This package acts as a data provider for connecting to databases, executing commands, and retrieving results.
-In this quickstart, you also install `flask`, `uvicorn`, and `pydantic` packages to create and run a simple API.
+In this quickstart, you also install `flask`, `uvicorn`, and `pydantic` packages to create and run an API.

 For details and specific instructions for installing the `pyodbc` driver on all operating systems, see [Configure development environment for pyodbc Python development](/sql/connect/python/pyodbc/step-1-configure-development-environment-for-pyodbc-python-development).